The Tumbledown Dick public house

 Interest in the Tumbledown Dick

-The site of the Tumbledown Dick is currently the subject of considerable interest because of proposals to use the site for a fast-food restaurant.
-No planning application has been received yet, but some local people are concerned about the proposals, as they would like to see the building preserved and refurbished.
+The site of the Tumbledown Dick is the subject of considerable interest.
+Some local people were concerned about the proposals and made clear they wanted to see the building preserved and refurbished.

-Those who support the retention of the building have suggested that it is of significant age and should be considered for inclusion on English Heritage's statutory list of buildings of architectural or historic interest, which would give it 'listed' status.
+Those who supported the retention of the building suggested that it is of significant age and should be considered for inclusion on English Heritage's statutory list of buildings of architectural or historic interest, which would give it 'listed' status.

 Independent consultant's report

 So that we could get an impartial and expert view on the history, age and interest of the existing building, we commissioned Turley Associates, a consultancy with expertise in the field of historic buildings, to carry out research and an inspection of the building, to report their findings and to assess the building against the criteria used by English Heritage when considering if a building is worthy of listing.
-This report would be used as supporting information if the council receives a planning application alongside any other information we receive as part of the application process.
 This work cost £3,300.

 You can view the consultant's report [911kb].